 Emergency Aid Scholarship - This scholarship is for emergency purposes.
 Qualifying applicants must be undocumented law students currently attending or admitted to a California accredited law school.
 Examples of this include medical emergencies, evictions due to non-payment of rent, food, DACA renewals, California State Bar Exam Fees, etc. At least two applicants will be selected to receive this scholarship in the amount of $500 each, per fiscal year.
 Verification of emergency must be included in the application submission.

 The Dreamer Fund offers two scholarships for undocumented law students attending an accredited law school in California: (1) the Bill Ong Hing Undocumented Student Scholarship; and (2) the Dreamer Fund Emergency Aid Scholarship.
-Applicants may only apply for one of the scholarships per school year and must show proof of enrollment in an accredited law school for the current semester, A# (if applicable).
+Applicants may only apply for one of the scholarships per school year and must show proof of enrollment in an accredited law school for the current semester, File Number (if applicable).

 If applying for the emergency scholarship, you must submit the applicable emergency notice along with the scholarship application.
 An example of this would be, if applying for emergency aid due to rent eviction, a notice of eviction would be applicable.
 An emergency scholarship application has no deadline.
 It can be submitted anytime.